AmalSunny992/Bash-Scripts/basic-bash-commands.md

 ## Bash Conditional Statements

 ### if statement:

+Conditional statements allow you to execute certain commands based on specified conditions.

 ```sh
 if [ condition ]; then
   # code to execute if condition is true